chutommy/bvviz/README.md

 keep in mind that the computational demand grows exponentially with increasing size.
 I suggest not exceeding a secret string length of 16.

-*Please avoid using the Prague backend as it is currently corrupted.
+*Please avoid using the 'Prague' backend as it is currently corrupted.
 It will likely be fixed soon, but for now, it's best to choose a different backend.
 Thank you.*

 ![img.png](assets/images/screenshot3.png)